chingu-voyages/v47-tier1-team-06/README.md

 ![Figma prototype](Image/figma.png)

 Peaches created this fimga as a blueprint for the app.
 We used this model to create everything we needed to display on this app.
-We added extra features like subcategories, a priorites list and a reapet because that's what the instructions asked for to make the app more cohesive and fluid.
+We added extra features like subcategories, a priorites list and a repeat option because that's what the instructions asked for to make the app more cohesive and fluid.

 # Contributors #